ghouddan/SOC-Log-Analyzer-v1/README.md

 Exported JSON from Windows Event Viewer (4624/4625)

-Motivation
+## Motivation

 This project was built to simulate the kind of log analysis performed in real SOC environments and to gain hands-on practice with log parsing and threat detection.
 It’s part of my learning journey in cybersecurity.

-📫 LinkedIn | 🛡️ Cybersecurity Enthusiast | 💻 Software Engineer
+🛡️ Cybersecurity Enthusiast | 💻 Software Engineer